atudomain/atudomain.github.io/_posts/2019-04-28-generate-ssl-certificate.markdown

 cat atudomain.crt >> atudomain.pem
 {% endhighlight %}

 Note, that 'atudomain.pem' contains certificate private key.
+Also, intermediate certificates should be appended to this file.

 [there]: https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/